Stefanie Powers: Personal life

 Powers was married to actor Gary Lockwood from 1966 to 1972.
 She had a relationship with actor William Holden from just after her divorce to just before his death that led to their joint involvement with wildlife conservation.
-She described the relationship by saying they were soul mates.
+She described the relationship by saying they were soulmates.
 He died in 1981; by the following year, Powers was founding President of the William Holden Wildlife Foundation and a director of the Mount Kenya Game Ranch and Wildlife Conservancy in Nanyuki, Kenya.
 In the United States, she works with both the Cincinnati Zoo and Atlanta Zoo.
 She devotes a great deal of time to the cause and is an international guest speaker on wildlife preservation.

-Powers declared on BBC Radio 4's Broadcasting House programme that she campaigned for Robert F. Kennedy during his 1968 presidential campaign.
+Powers campaigned for Robert F. Kennedy during his 1968 presidential campaign.

 On April 1, 1993, she married French aristocrat Patrick Houitte de La Chesnais (born May 7, 1951, Versailles, France); the couple divorced in 1999.
 The following year, Powers began a relationship with auditor Tom Carroll, which lasted until his death in August 2014.

 A polo player, she was among the first foreign members of the Royal County of Berkshire Polo Club, whose membership includes King Charles III.
 In 2005, she competed in the Joules United Kingdom National Women's Championships at Ascot.

 Health

-In November 2008, Powers, who was a smoker for 20 years, was diagnosed with alveolar carcinoma, a form of lung cancer.
+In November 2008, Powers, who was a smoker for 20 years, was diagnosed with alveolar cell carcinoma, a form of lung cancer.
 She had surgery to remove part of her right lung on January 29, 2009, the same month her mother died of pneumonia, aged 96, in Los Angeles.